vihoikka/spacerAQ_vh/README.md

 # Instructions
 The analysis can be run using the pipeline spacerpipeline_hoikkala_etal_2020.sh.
-Several steps need to be taken to setup the run:
+Several steps need to be taken to setup the run after downloading the files on your computer (remember to maintain folder structure)

 ## 1. Install dependencies
 The list of necessary dependencies are in the file environment.yml.
 The easiest way to install them is to create a new [Anaconda](https://www.anaconda.com/distribution/) environment with the command `conda env create -f environment.yml` while in the root folder.
 This will create a new conda environment named spacerAQ_vh_2020.
 Activate this environment to continue.